What is Enduro? A Deep Dive into the World of Hard Enduro

 If you’re inspired to try Enduro for yourself, here are a few tips to get you started:

-2. Find a Local Club or Community: Connecting with experienced riders is one of the best ways to learn the ropes and gain confidence.
+2. Find a Local Club or Community: Connecting with experienced riders is one of the best ways to start developing your skills, gain confidence and meet make some cool friends.

 3. Start Small: Don’t dive into extreme Enduro right away.
-Begin with easier trails and gradually work your way up to more challenging terrain.
+Begin with easier trails and gradually work your way up to more challenging terrain, motorcycle accidents are a part of the sport and it's important to learn how to handle them early on.

 4. Practice, Practice, Practice: Like any skill, Enduro takes time and effort to master.
-Spend time honing your riding technique and physical fitness.
+Spend time developing your riding technique and physical fitness.

 Read Hard Enduro Introduction ->